Obj. ID: 31

-The scroll represents the type called Klagsbald (for the explanation of the name see "Additional Remarks") that are lavishly decorated megillot produced in a mixed technique in which decorative border is printed as copper engraving and colored by hand whereas the Hebrew text of the Book of Esther is penned by a scribe.
-The opening section is precisely filled with a rich decoration formed of tendrils, flowers, and animals that surround a flower.
-The upper and lower margins are adorned with repeating endless knot motifs alternating with 20 rectangular frames enclosing one up to three scenes that chronicle the narrative of the Book of Esther.
+The scroll represents the Klagsbald type (for the explanation of the name see "Summary and Remarks"), lavishly decorated megillot in which a decorative border is printed as a copper engraving and colored by hand, while the Hebrew text of the Book of Esther is penned by a scribe.
+The opening section is exhaustively filled with a rich, symmetrical decoration formed of tendrils, flowers, and animals, all surrounding a flower.
+The upper and lower margins are adorned with repeating endless knot motifs, alternating with 20 rectangular frames enclosing one to three scenes that narrate the Book of Esther.
 In the scroll from the Cracow library, the background behind them is painted blue and some traces of gold paint are still visible on the endless knot motifs.
 The ten text panels, in which nineteen text columns are included, are interspersed by stylized floral decoration.
 The same scheme repeats on all four membranes forming each megillah from this group.
 The pattern ends with a symmetrical decoration composed of large flowers and foliate ornaments.

 The Hebrew letter א is written in the lower-left corner of the first sheet.